I’ve been thinking a lot lately about the concept of beginner’s mind, and its importance in life and art.

 Just observe the results.
 Keep what worked, discard what didn’t, and learn from it.

-In life and art, commit to try new things, see what happens.
+In life and art, commit to trying new things and see what happens.

 Beginner’s mind allows everything to become an experiment.
 There are no failures, only discoveries.